 - File the final return by the extended due date together with any balance of tax due.

 You must also file Form NJ-630 if you are required to make a payment to satisfy the 80% requirement.

 Civil Union Couples.
-Civil union partners filing a joint return must either provide copies of the Federal extension application (or confirmation number) for both partners, or they must file Form NJ-630.
+Civil union partners filing a joint New Jersey return, but who are not filing a joint Federal return, must either provide copies of the Federal extension application (or confirmation number) for both partners, or they must file Form NJ-630.

 Remember, extensions of time are granted only to file your tax return; there are no extensions of time to pay the tax due.
 An application for an extension of time to file is accepted only if at least 80% of the tax liability computed on the return when filed is paid in the form of withholdings, estimated, or other payments by the original due date.
 Penalties and interest are imposed whenever tax is paid after the original due date.

 If you fail to satisfy any of these requirements, the extension request will be denied.
 The Division of Taxation will notify you only if the extension request is denied, but not until after the return is actually filed.
 Denial of the extension will result in the imposition of penalty and interest charges from the original due date of the return.

 More information is available about where to mail your return and penalties, interest, and collection fees.